 4. Appropriateness of Increased Matching Amount When Few Employers Offer the Current Matching Maximum.
-The policy issue, an extension of policy issue #3, is the appropriateness of the proposed increase in the maximum employer matching deferred compensation contribution amount when it appears that few public employing units currently provide for the \$2,000 annual maximum and that even fewer employing units apparently actually make contributions at that level.
-While there is no comprehensive information available on the employer matching deferred compensation contribution practices, anecdotal information suggests that few Minnesota public employers provide for the full current maximum.
+The policy issue, related to issue #3, is the appropriateness of the proposed increase in the maximum employer matching deferred compensation contribution amount when it appears that few public employing units currently provide for the \$2,000 annual maximum and that even fewer employing units apparently actually make contributions at that level.
+While there is no access to comprehensive information available on the employer matching deferred compensation contribution practices, anecdotal information suggests that few Minnesota public employers provide for the full current maximum.
 If few employers actually provide for the current maximum and if the maximum is only provided for a portion of that employer's total workforce, the need for an increase in the maximum is not clear.
 The proponents of the proposal could be required to provide available information on the number of employers currently providing a \$2,000 employer deferred compensation matching contribution, the total number of those governmental employers' workforces covered by the match at that level, and the total number of public employees actually utilizing the full \$2,000 employer match.
 If those groupings are very small in number, the proposed increase seems less appropriate as a matter of public policy.
-If the Commission is troubled by the substantial proposed increase in the maximum employer matching deferred compensation contributions, there are a number of potential alternative increases that the Commission may wish to consider, as follows:
+If the Commission is troubled by the substantial proposed increase in the maximum employer matching deferred compensation contributions that will be available only to a small proportion of public employees, there are a number of potential alternative increases that the Commission may wish to consider, as follows:

-Amendment H3029-2A increases the employer maximum matching contribution amount from \$2,000 to \$2,700, the comparable amount applicable to employees of the Minnesota State Colleges and Universities System (MnSCU) who are covered by the Minnesota Deferred Compensation Program and the 1967 Higher Education Supplemental Retirement Plan.
+Amendment H3874-2A increases the employer maximum matching contribution amount from \$2,000 to \$2,700, the comparable amount applicable to employees of the Minnesota State Colleges and Universities System (MnSCU) who are covered by the Minnesota Deferred Compensation Program and the 1967 Higher Education Supplemental Retirement Plan.